cleolibrary/CLEO-Redux/docs/en/unsupported.md

 ## Unsupported features in JS

-- commands requiring an scm variable (e.g. countdown timers).
-[Tracking issue](https://github.com/cleolibrary/CLEO-Redux/issues/10).
+- for commands requiring a global SCM variable (e.g. countdown timers) use [scm.ts library](https://github.com/x87/scm.ts).

 - commands implicitly loading models or textures (such as widgets) [Tracking issue](https://github.com/cleolibrary/CLEO-Redux/issues/12).
 You can circumvent the issue by preloading needed resources, e.g. by calling them in a .CS script first.